sounakss7/car_price_prediction_multipleREGRESSION/README.md

 ## Car Price Prediction using Multiple Linear Regression

 This project demonstrates how to predict the price of cars using multiple linear regression.
-Techniques like Recursive Feature Elimination (RFE) and Variance Inflation Factor (VIF) are applied to improve feature selection and reduce multicollinearity.

 ### Project Overview